tbruning/RepData_PeerAssessment1/PA1_template.md

 #### The mean number of steps per day is 10,766.
 The median number of steps per day is 10,765, and the total number of steps is 570,608.

+#### The maximun number of steps taken during one interval is 806 taken during the 06:15 interval, on 2012-11-27.
 ### What is the average daily activity pattern?

 ```r